ocopea/documentation/docs/support.md

 contributing and using information.
 First request an invite to [{code}
 Community](https://thecodeteam.com/community/).
 Once on Slack, browse Channels and search for the **ocopea** channel.
-There is also an **ocopea_github** channel for monitoring automatic notifications from github.
+There is also an **ocopea_github** channel for monitoring automatic notifications from GitHub.

 ### Twitter